n1r7/compliance/policy.md

 Transaction monitoring entails the automated or manual review of transactions to identify activity of concern; when appropriate, report it to authorities; and evaluate whether customer relationships should be discontinued (Wolfsberg Group Statement on AML Screening, Monitoring, and Searching, 2009).
 Company's transaction-monitoring strategy calls for:
 - A comprehensive understanding of products offered by Company, which enables identification of their money-laundering vulnerabilities;
 - Thorough and clear documentation and governance, which are pillars of a sustainable program; and
-- Technologies that can help Company prevent, detect, and report financial crime, mitigate compliance risk, and protect against abuse of Libra.
+- Technologies that can help Company prevent, detect, and report financial crime, mitigate compliance risk, and protect against abuse.

-Company's monitoring program targets the interconnectedness of Libra.
+Company's monitoring program targets the interconnectedness of the financial system.

 Company's monitoring program uses a framework based on four concepts:
 1. **Typologies**, which are classifications of money-laundering behavior;